liamtabrams/LIRecommend/web_app_proto/ML_API/README.md

    docker load -i lirecommend.tar
    ```

-   This command loads the Docker image from the myapp.tar file into your local Docker repository.
+   This command loads the Docker image from the lirecommend.tar file into your local Docker repository.

 3. **Run the Docker Container**